kubo27/Project/Task_2 Backend/Task_2 Backend.md

 ```

-And the last file UserController.java
+And the last UserController.java.
+This file contains all the logic for the user registration via REST API.
+I created only one mapping for testing purposes

 ```